A Minimalist Guide for Over 40s: It’s Time to Ditch the Rut

 Of course, there’s nothing stopping you from making some changes while your children are still with you.
 There are plenty of inspirational stories of families who’ve taken off on amazing adventures.
 The bottom line is that you need to be open to new possibilities.

 Sporty and I love trying new things to shake things up.
 Adopting a minimalist lifestyle has created space for adventures.
-We’ve been house-sitters, tried our hand at permaculture farming, given small town life a go.
+We’ve been house-sitters, tried our hand at permaculture farming, and given small-town life a go.
 These lifestyle experiments force us to get comfortable with being uncomfortable.

 The food we eat on a regular basis has an effect on our health and wellbeing.
 (Inputs determine outputs.)
 It’s not just about us, though.
 What we eat affects the planet and the animals we share it with.
 Lastly, our eating habits play a significant role in our finances as well.

-We need food to nourish and fuel our body.
+We need food to nourish and fuel our bodies.
 Unfortunately, we humans have lost sight of this.
-Instead, we eat to please out tastebuds, stave off boredom and quell anxiety.
+Instead, we eat to please our tastebuds, stave off boredom, and quell anxiety.
 We end up feeling sluggish and grumpy, stuffed like sausages into clothes that no longer fit us properly.

 The Standard American Diet (SAD) is the reason why so many people are struggling with lifestyle diseases.
 It’s why our kids are overweight and unhealthy and it’s a big contributor of greenhouse gases.
 Lastly, eating this way has a negative effect on our bank balance.